In a nutshell

 The Parque das Nações isn’t actually a park.
 It’s one of the most modern districts and the business center of Lisbon.
 With its many glass facades and futuristic architecture, it’s got a big city vibe.
 But why should tourists care?

-Well, the Parque das Nações was created during the 1998 World Expo and you can still find several cool attractions here today.
+Well, the Parque das Nações was created during the 1998 World Expo and you can still find several cool attractions in Lisbon here today.

 Most of these attractions are great for families with kids.
-If you’re looking for more Lisbon tips for kids, check out this article.
+If you’re looking for more tips for Lisbon with kids, check out this article.

 Beaches near Lisbon